Episode II: Part III - Calamity strikes the Stargazer

 “However,” O’Donovan continued, “decaying rilidium wouldn’t cause the boards to crack.
 Something else is doing that.”

-Captain Foxwell nodded, then walked to the closet companel, hailing the bridge.
+Foxwell nodded, then walked to the closet comm panel, hailing the bridge.

 “Bridge, Lieutenant Baker,” the officer of the deck responded.

 Foxwell walked back to the Chief Engineer and Beta.
-“Professor Adana and his daughter are on their way to Engineering.
+“Professor Adana and his daughter are on their way.
 They are Galactic Fleet’s premier rilidium specialists.”
 Foxwell turned and looked directly at O’Donovan.
 “POD, provide our two guests with a thorough briefing; make the engineering lab available and work with these two experts to get to the bottom of this.
 Beta and I will return to the wardroom and resume, ‘mingling’ with our guests and crew.
 The formal dinner will end in less than two hours.
-Beta and I will return at that time.
+We will return at that time.
 I want answers.”

 “Aye, Captain,” O’Donovan acknowledged.

-Captain Foxwell and Beta returned to engineering; having closed out the formal dinner and thanking guests and crew members for attending, Foxwell was hoping the two senior geologists could shed some additional light on the problem.
-As it turned out, that's exactly what they provided.
+Captain Foxwell and Beta returned to engineering; having closed out the formal dinner and thanking guests and crew members for attending.
+Foxwell was hoping the two Senior Geologists could shed some additional light on the problem.
+As it turned out, that's exactly what happened.